 - 3 cups dry milk

 - 1/2 cup sugar

-- 1/3 c. cocoa (heaping for more chocolate flavor)
+- 1/3 cup cocoa tip: make it heaping for more chocolate flavor

 - Put all ingredients in a blender and blend until mixed thoroughly with no visible milk powder left.